-These Diplomas will take a transdisciplinary approach and will be designed to encourage students to think beyond the usual separate “strands” of learning and to develop their experience of interconnection and context and develop their capacity to use creative thinking across the entire curriculum.
+The diplomas, developed by ACTS, will take a trans-disciplinary approach and will be designed to encourage students to think beyond the usual separate “strands” of learning and to develop their experience of interconnection and context and develop their capacity to use creative thinking across the entire curriculum.

 There will also be a strong independent project element where students will need to direct their own learning and take greater responsibility.
 As well as including the more traditional formal elements of education, the diplomas will encourage a degree of non-formal and informal learning to be included and recognised, in order to allow the unique talents and interests of each student to be acknowledged.

 The intention is that the diplomas will be at level 2 UK (level 3 EQF), and at level 3 UK (level 4 EQF) and are designed to also meet the national curriculum requirements of each of the partner countries.